Nematic and smectic stripe phases and stripe-SkX transformations

 Cutting stripes into smaller pieces is a good way to transform helical states into SkXs.
-This method goes beyond thermodynamic process and allows a local direct modification.
-Using the smectic phase of Fig.~\ref{Fig1}(c) as an example, a field pulse of $-500\hat{z}$ mT strong and 5 ns long is applied in 8 rectangular areas of $0\le x\le 900{\rm nm},~(ml_y-30 {\rm nm})\le y\le ml_y,~m=1,2,\cdots,8$ with $l_y=42$ nm.
-The field pulse, whose shape is shown in Fig.~\ref{Fig4}(d), cut the two lower rows of stripes in Fig.~\ref{Fig1}(c) into 8 evenly spacing smaller pieces that become circular skyrmions and are in a lattice structure.
-Figure ~\ref{Fig4}(a) shows coexistence of a smectic stripe phase and an SkX at $t=15$ ns.
-Figure ~\ref{Fig4}(e1) shows how the energy (the red and the left axis) and the skyrmion number (the blue and the right axis) varies with time after the field pulse.
+This method is beyond thermodynamic process and can directly drive a system from one metastable state into another one.
+Using the smectic phase of Fig.~\ref{Fig1}(c) as an example, a field pulse of $-500\hat{z}\,$mT strong and $5\,$ns long is applied in 8 rectangular areas of $0\le x\le 900\,{\rm nm}, ~(ml_y-30\,{\rm nm})\le y\le ml_y,~m=1,2,\cdots,8$ with $l_y=42\,$nm.
+The field pulse, whose shape is shown in Fig.~\ref{Fig4}(d), cuts the two lower rows of stripes in Fig.~\ref{Fig1}(c) into 8 evenly spacing smaller pieces that become circular skyrmions and are in a lattice structure.
+Figure~\ref{Fig4}(a) shows coexistence of a smectic stripe phase and an SkX at $t=15\,$ns.
+Figure~\ref{Fig4}(e1) shows how the energy (the red and the left axis) and the skyrmion number (the blue and the right axis) vary with time after the field pulse.

 It is also possible to transfer an SkX into a nematic phase by coalescing many skyrmions into one.
-As exemplified in the SkX of Fig.~\ref{Fig3}(a), instead of using a field pulse along the $-\hat{z}$-direction to cut stripes, a strong magnetic field along the $\hat{z}$-direction can coalesce skyrmions.
-Figure ~\ref{Fig4}(c) shows the final stable nematic stripe phase at $t=15$ ns after a field pulse of the same shape illustrated in Fig.~\ref{Fig4}(d), but along the $\hat{z}$-direction, is applied to a patterned film that consists of 42 rectangles of 18 nm wide and various lengths indicated by the green color in Fig.~\ref{Fig4}(b).
-The field pulse coalesces circular skyrmions into stripe skyrmionss, and transforms an SkX into a nematic stripe phase.
-As shown by the time evolution of energy $E$ and skyrmion number $Q$ in Fig.~\ref{Fig4}(e2), the nematic phase is a stable spin structure of the system since both $E$ and $Q$ do not vary with time any more at $t=15$ ns.
-The film, starting with more than 300 circular skyrmions before the magnetic field pulse, consists of 42 stripe skyrmions after the field pulse.
+As exemplified in the SkX of Fig.~\ref{Fig3}(a), a strong magnetic field along the $\hat{z}$-direction can coalesce skyrmions.
+Figure~\ref{Fig4}(c) shows the final stable nematic stripe phase after a field pulse of the same shape illustrated in Fig.~\ref{Fig4}(d) (but along the $\hat{z}$-direction) is applied to a patterned film that consists of 42 rectangles of $18\,$nm wide and various lengths indicated by the green color in Fig.~\ref{Fig4}(b).
+The field pulse coalesces circular skyrmions into stripe skyrmions, and transforms an SkX into a nematic stripe phase.
+As shown in Fig.~\ref{Fig4}(e2), the nematic phase is a stable spin structure of the system since both energy $E$ and skyrmion number $Q$ do not vary with time $t=10\,$ns after external stimulus is switched off.
+The film, starting with more than 300 circular skyrmions before the magnetic field pulse, consists of 42 stripes and a number of disk-like skyrmions after the field pulse. \\